aws-solutions/qnabot-on-aws/README.md

 This repos contains code to launch an AWS Lex Bot to capture natural language questions typed or spoken, using the Lex Web-UI client, and return the most relevant answer obtained by searching all QnA documents using the AWS Elasticsearch service.

-This repo contains the source code and development enviroment.
+This repo contains the source code and development environment.
 You can use this to extend or customize the QnABot for your own purposes.

 ### Prerequisites

-- runing linux
+- running Linux
 - installed node and npm 6>
 - clone this repo
 - set up an aws account. [instructions](https://aws.amazon.com/free/?sc_channel=PS&sc_campaign=acquisition_US&sc_publisher=google&sc_medium=cloud_computing_b&sc_content=aws_account_bmm_control_q32016&sc_detail=%2Baws%20%2Baccount&sc_category=cloud_computing&sc_segment=102882724242&sc_matchtype=b&sc_country=US&s_kwcid=AL!4422!3!102882724242!b!!g!!%2Baws%20%2Baccount&ef_id=WS3s1AAAAJur-Oj2:20170825145941:s)